 Since then, we go out during the year, which still means we sit together at lunch and occasionally go to the movies on weekends, even though we’re both old enough to drive.

+He hardly ever calls me and he never tries to get together over the summer.
+So I guess he doesn't really like me.
+He'll probably get rid of me as soon as someone prettier comes along.
 I feel like garbage.
 I might as well eat some and feel even worse.
 I might as well pork out and become the fat pig everyone else knows I am.